 Having a heater that is too big is just as much of an issue as having one that is too small.
 With an oversized diesel heater you most likely will never turn it up high.
 It will spend most of its time on idle.
 This causes carbon build up and shortens service intervals.
 An undersized heater will struggle to keep you warm and will be operated on high most of the time.
 This is fine operationally, but it’s the most noisy setting.

-At Dieselheat, our experience has shown that, generally speaking, a caravan that is less than 21 feet will be fine with a 2kW heater, and longer vans up to 24 feet are well served by a 2.2kW heater.
+At Dieselheat, our experience has shown that generally caravans up to 24 feet are well served by a 2.2kW heater.
 For really big vans, 5th wheelers and buses, we suggest using the 4kW heater.
 Generally, flat floor campers, pop tops and anything with lots of canvas gets a 2.2kW because canvas loses heat more quickly.

-In terms of space required for installation, a 2kW and 2.2kW heater are almost the same size and use 60mm ducting, whereas the 4kW heater is larger and uses 90mm ducting.
+In terms of space required for installation, a 2.2kW heater is the most compact (think standard loaf of sliced bread size) uses 60mm ducting, whereas the 4kW heater is larger (think large sourdough loaf…) and uses 90mm ducting.
 Please see our selection of heaters for the exact size.

 This is of course a guide.
 If you have an expanda or a pop top with lots of canvas you may need a bigger heater, as canvas loses heat easily.
 Environmental conditions may also have an impact on your final decision.
 Our sizing advice is based on the assumption that you are camping in and around typical Australian areas with temperatures mostly above freezing.
 If you will be spending extended periods in cold alpine areas or in desert winters where it can get well below zero, you may want to consider installing a larger heater.

 There are basically three tiers in the diesel heater market.
-The top of the line brands are Eberspacher and Webasto.
+The top of the line brand is Eberspacher.
 They are European-made and are the best quality available.
 A good analogy is to call them the ‘Mercedes Benz’ of heater.
-We sell the new super quiet Eberspacher D2L with complete, ready to install kit.
+The latest generation Eberspacher D2L AS3 features a new burner design which as more advanced that other brands, has a longer service interval, brushless fan motor, silent fuel pump, advanced digital controller, automatic altitude compensation and is super reliable.
+We sell the Eberspacher D2L AS3 in STANDARD or PREMIUM kits.

 In the middle tier, are our Chinese-made Belief air heaters.
 These heaters are the best heaters made in China.
-They are a quality product and backed by our two year warranty.
+They are a quality product (if Eberspacher is Mercedes, Belief is Ford…) backed by our two year warranty.
 We have sold thousands of these heaters for over 8 years with generally excellent reliability and many happy customers.
-Complete installation kits for these heaters are around $1000 less than a European equivalent.
+The Belief heaters features a brushless fan, simple to use rotary controller, quieter pump (than cheap Chinese heaters), a full suite of safety sensors and a comprehensive installation kit.
+Complete installation kits for these heaters are around $1200 less than an Eberspacher equivalent.

 The bottom level is composed of heaters from brandless factories in China.
 These factories sell heaters directly online with no service, parts or backup.
-Their heaters are generally made of inferior parts and are generally unreliable.
+Their heaters are generally made of inferior parts, often do not have a full suite of safety features and are generally unreliable.
 Additionally, they are often marketed falsely above their specifications; for example, some 5kW heaters are listed as 8kW.
 We do not sell these heaters due to reliability problems.
 Read more about these cheap heaters and why you should avoid them here.